 Don’t forget to review the Due Date for each Exercise.
-Work submitted after the due date will not be recorded in your Instructor’s Gradebook, unless he/she has opted to accept late submissions (see Late Submissions section).
+Work submitted after the due date will not be recorded in your Instructor’s Gradebook, unless they have opted to accept late submissions (see Late Submissions section).

 After completing each Exercise, check the Exercise Status and Grade fields to confirm that your work has been submitted.

 Critical Listening Exercises begin with an audio recording.
 You'll first listen to a Critical Listening Exercise's audio recording to familiarize yourself with its content, then you'll click the "Continue to Questions" button to answer the questions associated with the audio.
 After submitting, you will be able to review your results, replay the audio, view a transcript, or try again.

 Multiple-choice questions will follow, based upon the audio prompt.

 Response Exercises are also based upon an audio recording prompt.
 Some Response Exercises, however, will require you to record your own voice as the submission.
 Listen to the audio recording (1) to familiarize yourself with the content, then click the "Continue to Questions" button (2) to answer the questions associated with the audio recording.

 Once you are satisfied with your recording, click Submit.
 After submitting, you will be able to review your results, replay the audio, view a transcript, or try again.
 You will need either an internal or external microphone to complete these exercises.
 If you are asked to grant the system access, click Allow.

 These exercises ask you to record yourself saying a sentence or two using the appropriate medical terminology.
 You will need either an internal or external microphone to complete these exercises.
 If you are asked to grant the system access, click "Allow."